MuniraAlmutlaq/AL_ALLAM_Challenge/README.md

 { The AL project } is a scanning tool that works with image & text processing.

-This tool works in a website {}, which the user can upload or drag & drop the image and crop it if needed to start the image and taxt processing.
+This tool works in a website, which the user can upload or drag & drop the image and crop it if needed to start the image and taxt processing.

+(Note: run the website from app.py file)

 At the end, the output will appear on the screen at the left of the full or cropped image, which after, the user can copy the output manually, via the copy buttton, or download .txt file.